apache/iotdb/docs/UserGuide/Cluster/Cluster-Query-Command.md

 ```

 ### Region status definition
 Region inherits the status of the DataNode where the Region resides.
-And Region states are defined as follows
+And Region states are defined as follows:

-- **Running**: The DataNode where the Region resides is running properly, the Region can be read and written
+- **Running**: The DataNode where the Region resides is running properly, the Region is readable and writable.
-- **Unknown**: The DataNode where the Region resides doesn't report heartbeat properly, the Region cannot be read or written
+- **Unknown**: The DataNode where the Region resides doesn't report heartbeat properly, the ConfigNode considers the Region is unreadable and un-writable.
-- **Removing**: The DataNode where the Region resides is being removed from the cluster, the Region cannot be read or written
+- **Removing**: The DataNode where the Region resides is being removed from the cluster, the Region is unreadable and un-writable.
 - **ReadOnly**: The available disk space of the DataNode where the Region resides is lower than the disk_warning_threshold(5% by default).
-The Region can be read but can't be written and synchronize data
+The Region is readable but un-writable and cannot synchronize data.

 ## Show cluster slots information